fru-io/docs-live/docs/getting-started.md

 ### Verify the installation

-Type `ddev-live`.
-Successful installation will return information on usage and available commands, beginning with the text:  `A command-line client for the DDEV Live hosting platform.`
+Type `ddev-live --version`.
+Successful installation will return the version of DDEV-Live, for example `ddev-live version v1dev20190823`.

-🛈 You can type `ddev-live --help` at any time for more information.
+You can type `ddev-live --help` at any time for more information.

 ## Step 3 - Authenticate